2018wzh/lpr-dumper/README.md

-# LPR Kernel Module Parser
+# LPR Kernel Module dumper

-This is a Linux kernel module written in C for capturing and parsing LPR (Line Printer Remote) packets.
+This is a Linux kernel module written in C for capturing and dumping LPR (Line Printer Remote) packets.
 The module operates in kernel space, using netfilter hooks to intercept LPR traffic and forwards the parsed results to a specified server via TCP connection.

 ## Features

 - Real-time LPR packet capture using netfilter hooks (port 515)
-- Kernel-space LPR protocol parsing and command recognition
+- Kernel-space LPR protocol dumping and command recognition
 - Extract source/destination IP addresses and port information
 - Send parsed results in JSON format to remote server
 - Support for multiple LPR command types identification